alexei-matveev/bgy3d/doc/README.txt

 c)  Butanoic acid  in aqueous  medium  did not  converge.
 Notably  the dipoles "oscillated" irregularly between ~0.5 and ~1.5 eA.

-d)  For (qm, gp) calculations without boundary condition (no-cage) applied to solvent field, all the values are identical to those with boundary condition.
+d)  For  qm/aq/nc calculations  without  boundary condition  (no-cage) applied to solvent field, all the  values are very close to those with boundary condition  (qm/aq).
+The  boundary condition does  not affect qm/gp calculations as the action of  the solvent field on QM solute is ignored.